programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 {% include figure.html filename="azure_handwriting_colab_step_4.png" alt="Google Colab notebook" caption="Figure 5.
 Create a Python notebook in Google Colab." %}

-The figure above shows a Colab notebook with a new title, the "+ Code" button to add a cell and the triangular play button to run a cell.
+The figure above shows a Google Colab notebook with a new title, the "+ Code" button to add a cell and the triangular play button to run a cell.

 5\.
 Run this cell by clicking the triangular "play" button.
 In the menu, _Runtime_ \| _Run the focused cell_ will do the same thing.
 At the prompt below the cell input your key and press enter.